 When you become temporarily disabled and have exhausted your CAR, you must file (through your school’s payroll secretary) for a leave of absence without pay, either for a Restoration of Health leave or for a Family and Medical Leave Act leave.
-As part of this DOE filing, your doctor must complete a confidential medical report form (DOE form OP407) documenting your disability.
+Contact HR Connect at the DOE at 1-718-935-4000 for specific leave filing instructions.

 To begin the process of applying for disability benefits, members should call the UFT Welfare Fund Disability Unit at 1-212-539-0500 to request a disability claim form (DBL1 Initial Application).
-You need to attach a copy of the DOE’s approval of your medical leave to the completed claim form.
+You will need to attach a copy of the DOE’s approval of your medical leave to the completed claim form.